cloud-gov/product/.github/ISSUE_TEMPLATE/onboard-any-team-member.md

     Federal employees and staff contractors, expand this section:
   </summary>

-- [ ] Subscribe to [the cloud.gov team calendar](https://calendar.google.com/calendar/embed?src=gsa.gov_0samf7guodi7o2jhdp0ec99aks@group.calendar.google.com&ctz=America/Los_Angeles) (click the + in the bottom right) so you know when assorted team meetings are happening in the various squads.
-Tip: When you plan Out of Office time, make a calendar event for that on the cloud.gov calendar so that your teammates know you'll be away.
+- [ ] Subscribe to [the cloud.gov team calendar](https://calendar.google.com/calendar/embed?src=gsa.gov_0samf7guodi7o2jhdp0ec99aks@group.calendar.google.com&ctz=America/Los_Angeles) (click the + in the bottom right).
+Team and squad meetings are created here (not on personal calendars) so all team members have access.
+- [ ] Subscribe to [the Cloud.gov Leave calendar](https://calendar.google.com/calendar/render?cid=c_9dfa0dfccb5fdcc3aa45f98f7bf4991b435b63be7b8b2c971553ff83743b0292@group.calendar.google.com&es=3).
+When you plan to take leave or have a recurring day off due to an Alternate Work Schedule (AWS), add it to this calendar so your teammates know you'll be away.

 </details>